 Welcome to year 5.

-Class 5 is taught by Mr Easton and supported by Mrs King.
+Class 5 is taught by Mr Easton.
 We are a lively and sparky class who love a challenge!

 Building confidence is a big part of Class 5, and we take part in lots of activities that encourage us to speak and listen effectively, become comfortable working with a range of different people and even plan and deliver our own lessons!